juliansimon/bitcoin-backtesting-RSI-hodl/README.md

-# Bitcoin, it is better to follow the RSI or buy and hodl (HODL)
+# Bitcoin, it is better to follow the RSI or buy and hodl

 In this python project, the performance offered by a bitcoin investment strategy following the RSI technical indicator will be compared to a periodic purchase of the same amount.
 A backtesting of the two strategies will be carried out to find out which has been better from 3 years ago until now.